guilhemmarchand/telegraf-kafka/docs/implementation.rst

 In a Splunk distributed configuration (cluster of indexers), this configuration stands on the cluster master node.

-All Splunk searches included in the added refer to the utilisation of a macro called **"telegraf_kafka_index"** configured in:
+All Splunk searches included in the added refer to the utilisation of a macro called ``telegraf_kafka_index`` configured in:

 * telegraf-kafka/default/macros.conf